vinayprograms/crush-commands/docs/zet-fullsite.md

 I don't have time to read through documentation sites.
 I need a quick summary that explains what each documentation page is really trying to teach me as well as key points that are of value to me.
 In terms of personality, your output must be useful for a software engineer with extensive experience across multiple industries.

+Since you are going to use the `zet` MCP (and that MCP only) for creating multiple zettels, make sure to insert 1-2 second delay between creation of consecutive zettels so that we can get unique IDs for each zettel.

 ## INSTRUCTIONS

 You need to do two things -